SeaGL/seagl.github.io/health_and_safety_policy.md

 We _encourage_ attendees to receive up-to-date COVID-19 and influenza vaccine boosters.

-We will **not** _require_ vaccination status verification due to SeaGL's commitment to attendance without identification or registration.
+We will **not** verify vaccination status due to SeaGL's commitment to attendance without identification or registration.

 We _commit_ to providing a method for attendees to voluntarily display their vaccination status.